garcciaroger/JWKS-Server/README.md

 ### Set Up a Virtual Environment (Optional)

-For a cleaner setup, you can create and activate a virtual environment:
+ You can create and activate a virtual environment:

 ```bash
 python3 -m venv venv